Persistent Markov partitions for rational maps: Parametrisation of existence set of Markov partition

 In Section \ref{2}, the parameter space $V$ was a connected component of an affine variety over $\mathbb C$.
 In this section, we put more restrictions on $V$.
 In particular, the restrictions include that $V$ is of complex dimension one.
 This means that we are looking at a familiar scenario, in which it is reasonable to suppose that parameter space can be described by movement of a single critical value.
 It is certainly possible that the ideas generalise to higher dimensions.
 But there are still new features to consider, even for $V$ of complex dimension one.

-We consider the case when $V$ is a parameter space of quadratic rational maps $g$ with numbered critical points for which one critical point $c_1(g)$ is periodic of some fixed period and the other, $c_2(g)$, is free to vary.
+We restrict to the case of $V$ being a parameter space of quadratic rational maps $g$ with numbered critical points for which one critical point $c_1(g)$ is periodic of some fixed period and the other, $c_2(g)$, is free to vary.
 The family of such maps, quotiented by M\"obius conjugation, is of complex dimension one, and is well known to have no finite singular points.
 (See, for example, Theorem 2.5 of \cite{K-R}.)
 So $V$, or a natural quotient of it, is a Riemann surface, with some punctures at $\infty $, where the degree of the map degenerates.
 So we assume from now on that $V$ is a Riemann surface.
 We write $v_1(g)=g(c_1(g))$ and $v_2(g)=g(c_2(g))$ for the critical values.
-Fix a critically finite $g_0\in V$ for which a graph $G(g_0)$ exists with $G(g_0)\subset g_0^{-1}(G(g_0))$ and $v_2(g_0)\notin G(g_0)$.
-There are simple conditions on $G(g_0)$ under which the results of Section \ref{2} hold.
-It is enough to assume that $G(g_0)$ does not intersect the boundary of any periodic Fatou component, separates critical values and separates periodic Fatou components.
-In particular, this ensures that the diameters of the components of $\overline{\mathbb C}\setminus f^{-n}(G_0)$, with closures intersecting $G(g_0)$, tend to $0$ as $n\to \infty $.
+Fix a postcritically finite map $g_0\in V$ for which a connected finite graph $G(g_0)$ exists with $G(g_0)\subset g_0^{-1}(G(g_0))$ and such that the conditions of Theorem \ref{2.1} hold.
 Write